 Going back for the passport would take more than two hours.
 If I'm extremely unlucky with catching a bus, it might even take over 3 hours.
 I apologized and said that I'll just hang out for a little while (It had taken me an hour to get there), but then I'll go home.
 Even I don't want to just stand outside or sit at some fast food place.
 They said we'll look around just in case - maybe we find some place where we can get in.
 First place was very strict.
 "No exceptions, sorry."
 The second place looked the same.
 Two tough-looking body guards were guarding the door and chatting.
 We approached, and they were still not paying attention to us.
 We entered, and they STILL didn't pay attention to us.
 And we were in!

 When we got enough of that place and decided to move on, I said that I'll go home and wished them a good time partying.
-They were really sweet and waited for the bus with me, even though I said I'll be okay and they should move on.
-I promised to take my passport tomorrow.
-I already put it in my bag so I don't forget.

 Ah, one odd thing that I saw - there was a burger place which never has any customers at all.
 I've walked past it many times and it's always empty, but I've never paid much attention to it.
 Then I saw that they had a sign that looked like it actually said "Fatburber".
 Haha, no wonder they're no visitors.
 But really there was only one line missing and it was supposed to be "Eatburger", so it wasn't really their fault.
 Or is that really so?
 When I was riding past it later on the bus, I saw the name of the place.
 The burger place is really called "Fatburger"!!!
-They definitely should change the name in the modern health food California!

 PS!
 I just heard that there's almost 2 meters of snow in Estonia.
 Like, WHOA!
-I guess I shouldn't complain about "only" 23 degrees and partially cloudy.

 Oh, and it seems the post isn't very picture-heavy.
 I do have a bunch of pictures on my camera, but I don't want to post pictures of other people here because I like to distribute the blog link very freely and I don't want them to think that my photo camera is a dangerous machine where any of the pictures might be published somewhere online.